 Would you use your lender again?

 Once you’ve come full circle through your deal with your selected hard money lender, the question is whether or not you’d use them again.
 The best lenders will develop a relationship with you and will continue to work together for years to come.
-Look for a lender that you are comfortable with and that you can envision “partnering” in the future.
+As such, look for a lender that you are comfortable with and that you can envision “partnering” in the future.

 About Bay Mountain Capital: